Light neutral-meson production in pp collisions at $\mathbf{\sqrt{s}}$ = 13 TeV: Event selection and data sample

 A dedicated high-multiplicity trigger was used during most of the B\,=\,0.5\,T data taking to select pp collisions at the highest multiplicities.
 It triggers on a fixed amplitude in the V0 detector system corresponding to events with the 0.17\% highest charged-particle multiplicities within the V0 detector acceptance.
 Only events within the saturation region of the trigger are selected for the analysis.

 To enhance the spectrum at high transverse momenta, the \ac{EMC} and \ac{PHOS} detectors can provide their own level 0 (L0) trigger while the EMCal additionally provides a set of level 1 (L1) triggers.
 The L0 trigger is set to an approximate threshold of $E^{\text{thr}}_{\text{L0, EMCal}}~\approx~$2.5~\GeV for the \ac{EMC} and $E^{\text{thr}}_{\text{L0, PHOS}}~\approx~$4~\GeV for the \ac{PHOS}, referred to as PHI7 trigger in the following.
 The \ac{EMC} provides L1 triggers for single particles (L1-$\gamma$) for which two different thresholds were configured during the data taking: $E^{\text{thr}}_{\text{L1} \gamma\text{-low}} \approx $~4~\GeV for the lower threshold trigger and $E^{\text{thr}}_{\text{L1} \gamma\text{-high}} \approx $~9~\GeV for the higher threshold trigger.
 A detailed description of the trigger system of the \ac{EMC}, as well as its performance, is given in~\cite{ALICE:2022qhn}.
-The enhancement achieved with these triggers compared to minimum bias collisions can be extracted from the ratio of the cluster spectra normalized per event recorded with the \ac{EMC} and \ac{PHOS} calorimeter triggers to the normalized cluster spectra obtained from minimum bias collisions with the respective calorimeter, as shown in \Fig{fig:RF}.
+The enhancement achieved with these triggers compared to minimum bias collisions can be extracted from the ratio of the cluster energy ($E_{\text{cluster}}$) (compare \Sec{sec:PhotonSelection}) spectra normalized per event recorded with the \ac{EMC} and \ac{PHOS} calorimeter triggers to the normalized cluster spectra obtained from minimum bias collisions with the respective calorimeter, as shown in \Fig{fig:RF}.
 For the \ac{EMC}-L1 $\gamma$ (high) trigger, the ratio to the spectra of the \ac{EMC}-L1 $\gamma$ (low) triggered clusters was chosen in order to minimize statistical fluctuations.
+The trigger turn-on is not sharp but smeared out as the cluster energy can differ from the input to the trigger logic~\cite{ALICE:2022qhn}.
 Above the trigger threshold, the ratio is not constant but exhibits a slight slope, which has been found to be an effect of acceptance holes from dead or masked trigger regions.
 To extract the trigger enhancement factors, the ratios shown in \Fig{fig:RF} are corrected for acceptance effects using a trigger emulation in the \ac{MC} simulation, after which a constant fit to the plateau region gives the trigger efficiency-corrected enhancement factor.